mariush-github/resistor-calculator-php/README.md

 --group [0,1] : group results by number of resistors, from least to most (d=1)

-All results are exported to CSV files (Tab separated columns) in the same folder where the script is located.
+All results are exported to CSV files (Tab separated columns) in the Output folder (created automatically) where the script is located.

 ### Limitations:

 * E series supported: E3, E6, E12, E24, E48, E96, E192
-* The script works with maximum 256 unique resistors, 64 when total resistor value is 4.
-The calculator will pick the closest 256 unique resistors around the resistor value desired.
+* The script works with a maximum number of unique resistors, depending on the number of resistor groups:
+** 2 resistor groups: 1024
+** 3 resistor groups: 512
+** 4 resistor groups: 128
+The script will pick up to that amount of unique unique resistors, with values as close as possible to desired resistor value desired.
 * You can use the --min and --max parameters to reduce the number of unique resistors or you can specify a lower E series.

 ## Example of usage: